-The ONC RPC reply header MUST follow immediately, starting with the same XID value that is present in the RPC-over-RDMA header. reply header's msg\type field MUST contain the value REPLY.
+The ONC RPC Reply header MUST follow immediately, starting with the same XID value that is present in the RPC-over-RDMA header.
+The Reply header's msg\type field MUST contain the value REPLY.

-3. Limits To This Approach
+- 3. Limits To This Approach - 3.1.

-3.1.
 Payload Size